Back to list

 https://amida-san.com/events/tech-share-week47

-Slack Use Cases
+Use Cases in Slack

-1. Daily Duty Assignment
+1. Daily Duty Rotation

-/remind #team "This week's facilitator decision
+/remind #team "Time to pick this week's facilitator

 https://amida-san.com/events/facilitator-w47"